thevien257/STM32F4-baremetal-drivers/README.md

 				 | 0x20000004 | 0x43  | lower byte of 0x043 |
 				 | 0x20000005 | 0x00  | upper byte of 0x043 |
 				 * */

+				 Pointer casting to (uint16_t*) to access 9-bit data correctly.

+				 UART is full-duplex communication, but unlike SPI, tx and rx are separate lines,  so we can send and receive data independently and at different times.
+				 So we need to have 2 states: txState and rxState for interrupt communication.

+For synchronous mode, the clock signal is generated when master is sending data to slave.
+So when master wants to receive data from slave, it needs to send dummy data to generate clock signal for slave to send data back to master.
+So it is like SPI communication but without shift register.

+For hardware flow control, we can use RTS/CTS pins to control the flow of data.
+RTS (Request to Send) is an output from the transmitter (master) to the receiver (slave) to indicate that it is ready to send data.
+CTS (Clear to Send) is an input to the transmitter (master) from the receiver (slave) to indicate that it is ready to receive data.